Wells Fargo’s new CEO: ‘We will get it done’

 “These changes create the right structure to build our businesses over the long term and increase our ability to successfully execute on our top priority, which is the risk, regulatory, and control work,” said Scharf.

 To help chart the company’s future, major changes have been made at the senior leadership level.
 This has included recruiting top talent to bring fresh perspectives and deep experience to critical roles.
-Most notably, six current members of the Operating Committee are new to the company, having joined Wells Fargo in January 2017 or later.
+Most notably, by the fall of 2020, nine members of the Operating Committee will be new to the company, having joined Wells Fargo in January 2017 or later.

-Scharf has also moved quickly to bring in a number of new senior leaders who have been tasked with making fundamental changes to improve the culture of the company, including a chief operating officer, CEO of Consumer Lending (expected to join the company in May 2020), and vice chair of Public Affairs, and a new general counsel.
+Scharf has also moved quickly to bring in a number of new senior leaders who have been tasked with making fundamental changes to improve the culture of the company.
+The additions include a new chief financial officer (expected to join the company in October), chief operating officer, CEO of Consumer Lending, CEO of Wealth & Investment Management, head of Operations, vice chair of Public Affairs, and a new general counsel.
+Joining them will be the head of the newly established Strategy, Digital & Innovation team, who is expected to join the company in October.

 In addition to the changes made at the senior leadership level, the Board has focused on enhancing its composition, oversight, and governance practices.
 The Board has conducted a thoughtful, deliberate refreshment process.
 Over a majority of the Board’s independent directors joined the Board since January 2017, and the Board has rotated six of seven Board committee chair roles.
 On March 9, 2020, the company announced that Betsy Duke resigned as Chair and member of the Board; Jim Quigley also announced his resignation from the Board.
 Chuck Noski, is the new Chair.
 Noski is a retired vice chairman and former chief financial officer of Bank of America Corporation.